tursodatabase/turso-docs/reference/turso-cli.md

 $ turso group destroy $GROUP_NAME
 ```

-### Update the sqld version of a placement group
+### Update the libSQL server version of a placement group

-To upgrade the version of sqld used for every logical database in a placement group:
+To upgrade the version of libSQL server used for every logical database in a
+placement group:

 ```bash
 $ turso group update $GROUP_NAME